 Ace of Base: 2018 Hyundai Elantra SE

-The base model (and the more costly Eco trim) deploy drums for rear brakes.
-It attempts to make up for this safety faux-pas by offering side curtain airbags for the front and rear passengers as standard, along with the expected inflatables up front.
+The base model does deploy rear drums – a minor disappointment.
+It attempts to make up for this thumb-in-the-eye to safety by offering side curtain airbags for the front and rear passengers as standard, along with the expected inflatables up front.
 The driver gets a knee airbag, too.
-15-inch steelies are found at each corner, shod in cheap-to-replace 195/65/15 rubber.
+Fifteen-inch steelies are found at each corner, shod in reasonable 195/65/15 rubber.

-Hyundai’s famous warranty helps to seal the deal, guaranteeing five full years of roadside assistance, no matter how much you drive.
-The powertrain is covered for twice that long or 100,000 miles.
+Hyundai’s warranty reassures a lot of new buyers, guaranteeing five full years of roadside assistance, no matter how much you drive, while the powertrain is covered for twice that time frame.

 Not every base model has aced it.
-The ones that have?
-They help make the automotive landscape a lot better.
+The ones which have?
+They stoke the fires of our flinty cheapskate hearts.
 Any others you can think of, B&B?
-Let us know in the comments.
-Naturally, feel free to eviscerate our selections.
+Let us know in the comments and feel free to eviscerate today’s selection.

-The model above is shown with American options, sans destination fee, and is priced in Freedom Dollars.
+The model above is priced in Freedom dollars and shown with American options and trim.
+Destination charges can go pound sand.
 As always, your dealer may sell for less.

 Join the conversation